 “Song of Myself,” by Walt Whitman, on a nation that had only recently ruptured from a political tradition and cultural lineage, Whitman found a new American identity in the timeless will itself, that which cannot and will not define itself by its past • Painting by Thomas Sautelle Roberts, (1748-1778) creative commons

 Known as the Peoria Party, they carried a flag emblazoned with the phrase: “Oregon Or The Grave.”

 Although half of the members gave up on the trek in Colorado, the remaining nine made it to their destination.

 L’Enfant was chosen by President George Washington in 1791 to survey and design the new federal city of Washington.
-He designed streets in a grid pattern, and he placed major government buildings and parks in the plan.
-He also designed a “grand avenue” stretching west from the Capitol to the Potomac River, which we now call the National Mall.
+He fashioned streets in a grid pattern, and he placed major government buildings and parks into the plan.
+He also composed a “grand avenue” stretching from the Capitol to the Potomac River, which is now called the National Mall.
 Disagreements with the city’s commissioners led to L’Enfant’s dismissal in February 1792.
 Never fully implemented, his vision continues to influence planners and designers. (more…)